MirkoGiugliano/advanced-machine-learning/README.md

 # advanced-machine-learning
-deep learning and neural network
+In questa sezione caricherò gli assignement in ambito deep learning and neural network.

+codice in Python + report PDF